Azure/bicep-types-az/generated/apimanagement/microsoft.apimanagement/2019-12-01-preview/types.md

 ## BackendProxyContract
 ### Properties
 * **password**: string: Password to connect to the WebProxy Server
-* **url**: string (Required): WebProxy Server AbsoluteUri property which includes the entire URI stored in the Uri instance, including all fragments and query strings.
+* **url**: string {minLength: 1, maxLength: 2000} (Required): WebProxy Server AbsoluteUri property which includes the entire URI stored in the Uri instance, including all fragments and query strings.
 * **username**: string: Username to connect to the WebProxy server

 ## BackendServiceFabricClusterProperties